ES_FoodWasteBanner.webp

 5 Ways Businesses Manage Food Waste

-Many researchers and policy makers have developed food waste management models based on the ‘reduce-reuse-recycle’ philosophy in recent years.
-The ‘food waste hierarchy’ model ranks how different ways of managing food waste compare to one another, and is used by businesses widely in Europe as a decision-making tool.1, 2 The model recommends 5 ways of managing food waste, with some being more effective and sustainable than others.
-In order from most to least favourable options, the decision making process should look something like this:
+Many researchers and policymakers have developed food waste management models based on the ‘reduce-reuse-recycle’ philosophy in recent years.
+The ‘food waste hierarchy’ model ranks how different ways of managing food waste compare to one another, and is used by businesses widely in Europe as a decision-making tool.1, 2 The model recommends five ways of managing food waste, with some being more effective and sustainable than others.
+In order from most to least favourable options, the decision-making process should look something like this:

 1. Prevention of Food Waste

-Avoiding food waste should be the top priority for all businesses that are part of the food supply chain.1 Prevention of food waste is the most sustainable option.
-This involves avoiding excess production, practicing the ‘first in first out’ method ( products with a closer expiry date are prioritised for sale), and improving the efficiency of supply chains and logistics.
+Avoiding food waste should be the top priority for all businesses in the food supply chain.1 Prevention of food waste is the most sustainable option.
+This involves avoiding excess production, practising the ‘first in, first out’ method (products with a closer expiry date are prioritised for sale), and improving the efficiency of supply chains and logistics.

 2. Re-use of Food Waste